 - I-want-to-know moments.
 Before people make buying decisions, they’re getting informed online.
 They may need a quick answer to a question, or they may spend a little more time researching a product or service.
 They may even just be curious about something they’ve just seen or heard, like a television commercial.
 In those moments, they’re turning to their phones and tablets to get the initial information they need, and sometimes using multiple devices to later pick up where they left off.

 - I-want-to-go moments.
-How many times have you picked up your phone on the way out the door and searched for “restaurants near me,” or started your search for a doctor by looking for “family physicians near me.”
+How many times have you picked up your phone on the way out the door and searched for “restaurants near me,” or started your search for a podiatrist by looking for “family physicians near me.”
 Google reports that “near me” searches have doubled over the last year, so it’s important for businesses to be there, front and center, when potential clients are already in action and looking at their local options.

 - I-want-to-do moments.
 People look online when they want to know how to do something, and they’ll search from their devices as soon as they think of it.
 This is an important moment for businesses, who could be right there with answers about how to take action.
 Don’t forget about video searches in these moments!
 Google reports that “how to” searches on YouTube are growing by 70 percent year-over-year.